 - RAISE FUNDS to help with necessary vetting for the pets we rescue, rehabilitate and rehome.

-- INCREASE the number of LIVES SAVED for canines deemed "urgent" in OHIO county shelters and beyond.
+- ADOPT (rescue) from OHIO county shelters canines deemed "urgent", provide necessary vet care, rehabilitate (via foster homes and train) and then re-home.
 Felines are currently being rescued through the Miami County Humane Society.